mlaryan/mlaryan.github.io/_portfolio/portfolio-2.md

 - Products with Profit Margin > 25% are marked as **"High" Profit Status, else "Low"**
 - **Lego Bricks, Magic Sand, Animal figure** need attention — they have **high costs but low returns**
 - **Colorbuds and Action Figure** show excellent performance — **high profit and high margin.**
-- Helps identify which products are cost-effective and which ones are draining profit.
+- 💡 Helps identify which products are cost-effective and which ones are draining profit and adjust the stock level accordingly.

 ----